TampliteSK/Dragonrose_Cpp/README.md

 ## Changelogs <br>
 ### 0.x: <br>
 0.29 (dev): Completely rewritten from scratch, on par with 0.28 and 0.25.
 Using more aggressive FP/EFP, as well as more evaluation terms.
+Added reverse futility pruning.

 ## To-do list
 - Other search / eval enhancements